HBRS-SDP/WS24-physiological-computing/README.md

     ```
     sudo cmake --build . --config Release --target install
     ```
-  - The next step is building our library so navigate back to the home folder i.e. WS24-physiological-computing and run the following commands:
+  - The final step is building our library so navigate back to the home folder i.e. WS24-physiological-computing.
+Run the following commands:
       ```
+      cd ../..
+      ```
+      ```
       mkdir build && cd build
       ```
       ```
       cmake ..
       ```
       ```
-    make
+      sudo cmake --build . --config Release --target install
       ```
   - This should result in a successful building of the library.
-Now final step of this process is to install the library:
-    ```
-    sudo cmake --build . --config Release --target install
-    ```
+Now you can head over to the `/ros2` folder to follow instructions on testing `/spectrogram` functionality of the library and setting up a ros2 communication node for the library.

 ## Contributors: